kevkjun/CacheEmulator/README.md

 ### Code Description

 The emulator is implemented in CacheSim.java where a CPU object is created.
-Within the CPU class, a Cache object is instan- tiated and within the Cache a RAM object is instantiated.
+Within the CPU class, a Cache object is instantiated and within the Cache a RAM object is instantiated.

 The implementations of these classes extend the UML sketch provided in the project description.